 Since Acela represents time, productivity, comfort and dependability advantages over flying, twice as many people ride trains than fly between Washington and NYC.
 Acela and Northeast Regional trains attracted over 15 million passengers in 2016 — more than all, but the Top 19 U.S. Airports.

 Here’s where it gets personal.
 In July 2014, I had dinner with my Hound Phi Hound college brothers in Philadelphia 30th Street Station.
 Afterwards, I planned to ride the Amtrak Northeast Regional train to Baltimore.

 After the evening fun was had, I discovered that my train was running so late, the Acela Express scheduled after it would arrive an hour before the next Northeast Regional.
-Under normal Amtrak rules, you can’t take the Acela having only paid for Northeast Regional (that would be a sneaky upgrade).
+Under normal Amtrak rules, you can’t take the Acela having only paid for Northeast Regional as that would be a sneaky upgrade.
 But since I didn’t cause the long train delay before the next Northeast Regional, I didn’t think I should have to pay for an upgrade.
 Fortunately, a helpful Amtrak agent (Ricarda Burrell) jumped through hoops to get me on the Acela Express without a hassle.
 I had another great Acela riding experience and made it to Baltimore on time to be picked up by family.
 Nevertheless, I wish there were fewer Acela delays and more frequent trains up to 10pm, like European and Asian HSR.

 A majority of Senate Republicans have agreed to boost HSR funding in the MAP-21 Bill Proposal.
 If a new group of House Republicans come around, our government can deliver world class HSR service in the Northeast Corridor.